sdi2000182/Project/phoneapp/app/README.md

 data via distinct topics.
 To receive distress notifications, the application subscribes to the "notifications" topic, extracting pertinent data from received JSON files, including hazard level and distance from the hazard point.
-Conversely, data transmission to the server occurs via subscription to the android topic encapsulating location vectors and device identification within transmitted JSON files (where deviceID is denoted as 3 to indicate the android device).
+Conversely, data transmission to the server occurs via subscription to the android topic encapsulating location vectors and device identification within transmitted JSON files.